jfecher/ante-website/content/docs/language.md

 #### Returning References

 The next most common use of references is writing functions to lend references to avoid cloning the inner value unnecessarily.
-Different languages with second-class references approach this differently.
+Other languages with references approach this differently.
 In Hylo for example, references may only be returned in special "subscript" functions, which are in turn only able to be called within another function call, e.g. `foo(my_subscript(bar, baz), qux)`.